Code-Institute-Submissions/ale-aparicio-Quizos_janResub/README.md

 4. Quizzes
     * Displays the questions and answer options

-With the exception of the create page which is separate from the flow of the website since it isn't a currently integrated feature.
-1. Create Page
-    * Implemented in the future for users to create their own quizes.

 # 4. Skeleton
 Wireframe mockups were made in [Figma](https://www.figma.com/) to have a visual guide and ensure to provide a good user experience and a satisfying aesthetic.